Helping build more homes, faster in New Brunswick

-BATHURST, NB, March 1, 2024 /CNW/ - With federal funding and federal leadership, we are changing how cities let housing get built in their municipalities.
+GRAND-BOUCTOUCHE, NB, March 4, 2024 /CNW/ - With federal funding and federal leadership, we are changing how cities let housing get built in their municipalities.
 With a greater focus on higher density housing, student housing, homes near transit and affordable housing, we are going to get more homes built for Canadians at prices they can afford.

-Today, the Government of Canada announced four new Housing Accelerator Fund (HAF) agreements in New Brunswick that will help fast track a combined total of over 300 homes in the next three years and spur the construction of more than 3,100 homes over the next decade.
-A total of over $10.5 million will help these municipalities eliminate barriers to building more housing, including $3 million for the City of Bathurst, $2.7 million for the Town of Caraquet, $2.3 million for the Town of Shippagan and $2.5 million the Regional Municipality of Tracadie.
+Today, the Government of Canada and the Town of Grand-Bouctouche, the Town of Champdoré, and Indian Island First Nation announced that they reached agreements to fast track a combined total of 198 homes over the next three years.
+This work will help spur the construction of more than 1,800 homes over the next decade.

+The agreements under the Housing Accelerator Fund (HAF), will provide more than $7.1 million to eliminate barriers to building the housing we need, faster.

 HAF is helping cut red tape and fast track at least 100,000 permitted new homes over the first three years, which cities and regions estimate will lead to the creation of over 650,000 permitted new homes for people in towns, cities, and Indigenous communities across Canada over the next decade.
 It asks for innovative action plans from local governments, and once approved, provides upfront funding to ensure the timely building of new homes, as well as additional funds upon delivering results.
 Local governments are encouraged to think big and be bold in their approaches, which could include accelerating project timelines, allowing increased housing density, and encouraging affordable housing units.